 Click File on the menu and select Open Workspace.
 From the file dialogue window select Layout - Standard.iew.
 This will ensure your application layout matches this document.

 A list of available instruments is displayed in the Select Instrument pane of Instrument Explorer.
-Select the relevant device by clicking on the required device icon under the MantraCAN heading.
+Select the relevant device and protocol, to match the device you are working with, by clicking on the required device icon.

 Instrument Settings